Ligerbot/Chicken-OS/README.md

 ## Contact

-For any questions, feedback, or support, please reach out to us:
+For any questions, feedback, or support, please reach out to me at :

-**Contact information coming soon!**
+**lawrence.shadowcroft@proton.me**